Launi Skinner: Boards and community involvements

-Professional recognition
+Awards and recognition

 Skinner is a four-time recipient of the Women's Executive Network's (WXN) Canada's Most Powerful Women: Top 100 Award, having received the accolade in 2010, 2011, 2012, and 2014, earning her entrance into WXN's Hall of Fame.
 She was also recognized by Business in Vancouver as one of the Most Influential Women in Business in 2011.
-In 2007, Skinner was included as one of the "Four Women to Watch" in Fortune Magazine’s 50 Most Power Women feature.
+In 2007, Skinner was included as one of the "Four Women to Watch" in Fortune Magazine's 50 Most Power Women feature.
 Internationally, Skinner received the 2011 Stevie Award for Best Canadian Executive.

-Skinner has contributed to a number of boards and community organizations.
-She is a strong advocate for women in business and is deeply involved in the community.
-She served as past-chair for the Metro Vancouver YWCA Women of Distinction Awards in 2010 and 2011.
-Skinner is also a community leader for the Minerva Foundation for BC Women.
-Additionally, she is a board member for Rocky Mountaineer, and Science World.
-Skinner is a former member of the board of governors for Kwantlen Polytechnic University. and former board member of Qtrade Financial Group.
+In 2014, Skinner received an honorary doctorate from the British Columbia Institute of Technology.